drbean/edit/jeffreykuo/send_editing_Final_send.md

 **2.2 Prediction kernel function development**

-Machine learning and statistical analysis methods were introduced to establish modules with non-linear kernel functions in the manufacturing process diagram (Fig 2).
+Machine learning and statistical analysis methods were introduced to build modules with non-linear kernel functions, as seen in the manufacturing process diagram (Fig 2).

 \(1\) Artificial Neural Network (ANN) architecture \[31,34\]

-Compared with traditional complex modeling techniques, neural network systems provide another way for analyzing data through training.
-This neural network architecture is often used in prediction, control, system identification, model building, medicine, and computer vision.
+Compared with traditional complex modeling techniques, neural network systems provide a more advanced way to analyze data through training.
+A neural network architecture is often used in prediction, control, system identification, model building, medicine, and computer vision systems.
-Artificial neural networks use nonlinear functions as learning kernels, with the weighted output of multiple neurons feeding into more layers.
+Artificial neural networks use nonlinear functions as learning kernels, with the weighted output of multiple neurons feeding into further layers.
-These multi-layer networks are connected in sequence to increase the learning accuracy.
+The multi-layer networks are connected in sequence to increase learning accuracy.
 An example of a single layer neuron architecture is shown in Fig. 3: